thebaron/python/README.md

 Description
 ===========

+Venture Cranial forked version of this module that renames the cookbook.

 Installs and configures Python.
 Also includes LWRPs for managing python packages with `pip` and `virtualenv` isolated Python environments.

 Requirements